External Probe / Text Layout Engine

 - Prepare phase runs when text or whitespace mode changes.

-- Layout phase reruns as widths change.
+- Layout phase reruns when widths change.

 - Rendering shows the actual lines returned by the library.